gogs/gogs/README.md

 ## Overview

-- Please see the [Documentation](http://gogs.io/docs/intro) for project design, known issues, and change log.
+- Please see the [Documentation](http://gogs.io/docs/intro) for common usages and change log.
 - See the [Trello Board](https://trello.com/b/uxAoeLUl/gogs-go-git-service) to follow the develop team.
 - Want to try it before doing anything else?
 Do it [online](https://try.gogs.io/gogs/gogs) or go down to the **Installation -> Install from binary** section!
 - Having trouble?
 Get help with [Troubleshooting](http://gogs.io/docs/intro/troubleshooting.html).